 Head-to-head, which tool would we opt for to create incredible eLearning for our partners—Elucidat or Articulate Rise?
 We think you could win with either one, but Articulate Rise is still our authoring tool of choice.

-Even beyond the higher price point and strict third-party rules in place with Elucidat, we know exactly how to break the rules in our favor within Rise.
+Even beyond the higher price point and development time with Elucidat, we know exactly how to break the rules in our favor within Rise.
 We’re pros at repurposing components to create unique, fully responsive learning experiences that truly serve learners.
-Both are great tools, but Rise is ultimately the best fit for delivering on the promise of our learning principles.
+Both are great tools, but Rise is ultimately the best fit for us to deliver on the promise of our Learning Principles.

 We love redefining what’s possible in eLearning.